giggi0x00/Filebeat-Privilege-Escalation/README.md

 # Filebeat-7.x-Privilege-Escalation
 It has been quite few times I have seen Filebeat running as root and capable of running it as root (suid or NOPASSWD).
 In fact, the documentation suggests to run filebeat as sudo. https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-starting.html

-Here the steps to leverage the filebeat to obtain a shell as root. (arbitray write in the filesyste).
+Here the steps to leverage the filebeat to obtain a shell as root. (arbitrary write in the filesystem).

 The following exploit.yml is meant to add the "attacker ssh" key to the authorized_keys file.